KCT-HotlineData/dashboard_backend/README.md

 ## Frontend

-[Here](https://github.com/KCT-HotlineData/kct_dashboard) is the backend repository.
+[Here](https://github.com/KCT-HotlineData/kct_dashboard) is the frontend repository.
 See its README for details and how to contribute.

 # Deployments